Illegal Entry into the U.S.: Can You Be Deported?

 The deportation process for individuals who entered the U.S. illegally typically follows these steps:

-4. Voluntary Departure: In some cases, individuals can request voluntary departure.
+- Voluntary Departure: In some cases, individuals can request voluntary departure.
 This allows you to leave the U.S. on your own terms, rather than being forcibly deported.
-Voluntary departure might be a better option because it avoids a formal deportation record, which can make it easier to return to the U.S. legally in the future.
+Voluntary departure may be beneficial in some cases, but it depends on eligibility, deadlines, and long-term immigration goals.

 Can You Fight Deportation?